 - Avoid working in fields when the foliage is wet.

 - Plow cole crop fields after harvest to hasten the decomposition of crop residues.

-- Use a 4 year rotation between cole crop plantings.
+- Practice a 3 year rotation between cole crop plantings.

-- If infection occurs, fixed copper or copper hydroxide applications every seven to 10 days may slow the spread of this disease in dry seasons.
+- If infection occurs, fixed copper or copper hydroxide applications every 7 to 10 days may slow the spread of this disease in dry seasons.

 Black Rot Resistant and Tolerant Varieties

-By: Jude Boucher, Integrated Pest Management, University of Connecticut, Updated 2012.
+Initially written by Jude Boucher, Integrated Pest Management, University of Connecticut.